samesense/snakemakeTutorial/README.md

         export PATH=/home/evansj/me/respublicaTools/anaconda3/bin:$PATH
         alias p3="source actiuvate snakeenv"

+    Source your .bash_profile to reload variables.
 Calling p3 will put you in the python3 env, which already has snakemake installed.
 * Refosco env

     Add to your .bash_profile